Mar 15, 2018

 Mobility was a major innovation.
 The Daughters of Charity were unlike other established religious communities, whose religious women were behind cloister walls in a monastery and performed a ministry of contemplative prayer.
 "Love the poor and honor them as you would honor Christ Himself," Louise explained.
 That was the foundation of the Company of the Daughters of Charity, which received official approbation in 1655.
 Their distinctive habit, a grey wool tunic with a large headdress or cornette of white linen, was the usual dress of Breton peasant women of the 17th century and later.

 At first, the Company served the needs of the sick and poor in their homes.
 Louise's work with these young women developed into a system of pastoral care at the HΓ΄tel-Dieu, the oldest and largest hospital in Paris.
-Their work became well-known, and the Daughters were invited to Angers to take over management of the nursing services of the hospital there.
+Their work became well-known, and the Daughters were invited to Angers to take over the management of the nursing services of the hospital there.
 As it was the first ministry outside Paris for the fledgling community, Louise made the arduous journey there in the company of three nuns.

-After completing negotiations with the city officials and the hospital managers, Louise instituted collaboration among the doctors, nurses and others to form a comprehensive team.
+After completing negotiations with the city officials and the hospital managers, Louise instituted collaboration among the doctors, nurses, and others to form a comprehensive team.
 The model was highly successful and is still in use today by the Daughters of Charity.
-Under her guidance, they expanded their scope of service to include orphanages, institutions for the elderly and mentally ill, prisons and the battlefield.
+Under her guidance, they expanded their scope of service to include orphanages, institutions for the elderly and mentally ill, prisons, and the battlefield.

 In working with her sisters, Louise emphasized a balanced life, as Vincent de Paul had taught her.
 It was the integration of contemplation and activity that made Louise's work so successful.
 She wrote near the end of her life, "Certainly it is the great secret of the spiritual life to abandon to God all that we love by abandoning ourselves to all that He wills."